-We intend to grant the underwriters an option for a period of 30 days to purchase up to \$22,500,000 of additional ADSs from us.
+We have granted the underwriters an option for a period of 30 days to purchase up to an additional 592,105 ADSs from us.

 Investing in the ADSs involves a high degree of risk.
 See "Risk factors" beginning on page S-17 of this prospectus supplement.